BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 5 (E-G)

 Mizuki (and Ena) from GravionCan you say "Hello, Mr. Obari"?
 I know I can.
 Earth is being invaded by alien forces known as Zeravire (or "Zelabaia," according to the Japanese website), but its global military is not equipped well enough to go up against them.
 However, the eccentric billionnaire Klein Sandman (any relation to the late, great Mark Sandman of the band

-Yes, I'm aware that other characters in this series (might) qualify for BU, but I need to actually get ahold of it and watch it before I can determine whether to include them or not.
-I had to at least get Mizuki in this update, though, or I would have gotten some pretty serious E-mail.
+Yes, I'm aware that other characters in this series qualify for BU, but I need to tear my room apart to find the handwritten list I made when I watched my copy.
+I had to at least get Mizuki in, though, or I would have gotten some pretty serious E-mail.

 Just a line.

 In days of yore, Japan was at war, and the gun clashed with the sword.
 Those who armed themselves with firepower were known as "senshi."
 Samurai Yajiro Kojima is a swordsman who, for obvious reasons, doesn't like senshi very much.
-This all changes the day he runs across an unusual young woman named Rushuna Tendou, who carries a very positive attitude (the secondary title means "Smiling Senshi"), a six-gun, and two obvious reasons for being featured here.
-She is on a journey to the distant capital of Tento as part of her training to learn to settle disputes without resorting to violence.
+This all changes the day he runs across an unusual young woman named Rushuna Tendou, who carries a very positive attitude (the Japanese secondary title means "Smiling Senshi"), a six-gun, and two obvious reasons for being featured here.
+She is on a journey across Japan to the distant capital of Tento as part of her training from Tento's Empress to learn to settle disputes non-violently by removing an opponent's will to fight.
 Since she obviously hasn't quite attained that goal yet, we get to see just how incredibly well she handles that revolver, and we learn that jiggles can be functional--in this case, it indicates that she's reloaded her gun in just less than one second in the heat of battle with large groups of other, more evil, senshi.
 You have to watch it to see what I mean.
 I might add that Rushuna may not like having to get violent, but she does love a good bath--indoors or out.
 And so do we.
 In fact, that's how she and Yajiro first meet.
-I can't comment any more on the plot because, honestly, at this point, I've only seen the first episode, but I hope to rectify that before too long.
-More than one anime fan has commented that Grenadier and Rushuna seem to be no more than Trigun's Vash the Stampede with less goofiness and much more fan service.
-And why not?
-If you're going to rip something off, might as well make it one of the less common anime genres.
+Well, it did take care of his will to fight at the time.
+For a few episodes, we follow Rushuna and Yajiro's adventures, which turn especially hairy when it appears that the Empress has put a bounty on Rushuna's head!
+In episode five, she helps rescue three young women who are being terrorized by a gang.
+They show their gratitude to her and Yajiro by taking them to their workplace: The Peach Blossom Tower, an inn and pleasure district (background, above right picture) run by Touka Kurenai, a formidable woman in more than build.
+We get to find out just what she's made of when she finds out about Rushuna's bounty.
+She's a hell of a fighter and a kind, if kind of hardened, person; it took effort to find a scene with her smiling in it.
+The Tower also ends up supplying our duo with Mikan (on the right in the above left picture), a young orphan girl whose talents include theft and the ability to manipulate balloons and other inflatable items; I guess the theft pays for all those blow-up things.
+In the previous versions of BU, I held this character back as a spoiler, but I think I can take the lid off now.
+At one point in the series, Rushuna has to battle against a fellow senshi, Setsuna Oomido, who is basically her bad counterpart.
+I won't give you the circumstances surrounding it, because I have to leave you some story to enjoy, but it's safe to say that you wind up with your fun(bags) doubled.
+More than one anime fan has commented that Grenadier and Rushuna seem to be no more than Trigun's Vash the Stampede with less goofiness and added mammeries.
+Not quite, given the samurai-era setting and flavour, but you can't blame it, really.
+If you're going to rip something off, might as well make it one of the less common anime genres (even if a common one is mixed in).

 Just a line.